Induced supersolidity and hypersonic flow of a dipolar Bose-Einstein Condensate in a rotating bubble trap: Topological transition

 As we stated, achieving a strongly correlated quantum Hall regime necessitates a large angular momentum, surpassing the deconfinement frequency limit for harmonically trapped ultracold gases.
-However, instead of following a direct dynamic stirring path, one can follow the abovementioned protocol.
+However, instead of following a direct dynamic stirring path, one can follow the above-mentioned protocol.
 Starting from a rotating bubble trap with large $\Omega$ and $\Delta$, dynamically reduce the parameter $\Delta$ to zero.
 Given the ability to attain substantial angular momentum within the bubble trap and the conservation of angular momentum, this approach has the potential to facilitate the realization of the desired quantum Hall regime for a harmonically trapped BEC.
 We carry out the same dynamics in the opposite direction by changing the topology from a filled sphere ($\Delta=0$) to a hollow shell ($\Delta=21.9~\mu\rm{m}^2$).
 Initially, with the specified parameter value of $\epsilon_{\rm{dd}}=1.31$, the condensate within the harmonic trap exhibits a superfluid state.
-Under the influence of trap rotation ($\Omega=0.53\omega$), the condensate demonstrates four off-center vortices at $t=0~\rm{ms}$ [see Fig. \ref{fig:fig6}(b1)], a characteristic feature of the superfluid phase.
+Under the influence of trap rotation ($\Omega=0.53\omega$), the condensate demonstrates four off-centered vortices at $t=0~\rm{ms}$ [see Fig. \ref{fig:fig6}(b1)], a characteristic feature of the superfluid phase.
 As we increase the value of $\Delta$, the density at the center diminishes and the vortices become nested at the center within a zero-density region.
-As a consequence of the conservation of angular momentum, the angular momentum of the vortices transforms into the spinning motion of the condensate about the rotation axis.
+As a consequence of the conservation of angular momentum, the angular momentum of the vortices transfers to the condensate, and the solid-body response of the density-modulated condensate causes its circulating motion about the rotation axis.
 Furthermore, analogous to the ground state of a bubble trap rotating with the same frequency ($\Omega=0.53\omega$) [see Fig. \ref{fig:fig3}(d)], the increase in local DDI induces density modulation in the condensate, leading to the formation of a supersolid state [see Figs. \ref{fig:fig6}(b2) and \ref{fig:fig6}(b3)].